 Global Reach: Yes

 While it doesn’t offer the same affordability as Hostinger, SiteGround is a close second for hosting your Singaporean website.
-For your business website, you can pick between three different plans: the Startup plan, GrowBig plan, and GoGeek plan.
+You can pick between three different plans for your business website: the Startup plan, GrowBig plan, and GoGeek plan.

 The Startup plan is their cheapest at $3.95/month, and as the name suggests, it’s aimed at startups.
 You’ll only get 10GB of space, one email, and around 10,000 monthly visits.
 As your website begins to grow, you might be more interested in the GrowBig plan, SiteGround’s most popular option.